noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 #### Conclusion and Evaluation
 ##### Insightful interpretation of evidence
 ![[Pasted image 20240910190937.png]]
-<span style="color:grey; font-size:16px;font-family:Arial">Figure 9: % Decerase of CO2 emissions over % ethanol by volume of fuel used</span>
+<div style="color:grey; font-size:16px;font-family:Arial">Figure 9: % Decerase of CO2 emissions over % ethanol by volume of fuel used</div>
 This study aimed to evaluate and compare the relationship between the reasonably extractable energy and quantify of $CO_2$ produced during combustion of both a traditional, and biofuel.
 The evidence presented appeared to indicate that addition of biofuel, ethanol, reduced $CO_2$ emissions by a measurable, and statistically significant, amount, when compared to its traditional counterpart, Unleaded Gasoline, alone.
 ##### Justified Conclusions linked to research question